EuroLinux/eurolinux-migration-scripts/README.md

 update, disable itself and reboot the machine to ensure no leftovers are present.

-Make sure that once the *remove_kernels.sh* script has finished successfully, the *eurolinux-migration-scripts* directory, from which it ran, is left as-is, untouched - the script will be sourced by the service it created and must be present in the exact same place until the complete package removal has finished its job.

 ## Tests

 Tests related to proper system functionality have been provided.
 There's a